natethebosch/treasurer-reporting-tool/Readme.md

 				* CSV spreadsheet form with details filled out for each receipt photo.

 * A treasurer's account is kept secure by rotating the authentication link every 4 months.
-* A treasure can have the authentication link emailed to his/her-self when the authentication failed message is seen.
+* A treasure can have the authentication link emailed to his / her-self when the authentication failed message is seen.

 #####Misc:
 * Web pages are mobile friendly.